Minnesota North Stars: Franchise records

-Logos and colors

-The North Stars were known for their "classic" green and gold color scheme.
-For the majority of their existence, the North Stars wore white jerseys with green and gold striping at home and green jerseys with white and gold stripes on the road.
-Black trim was added to the white jerseys in 1981, and to the green jerseys in 1988.
-In 1988–89, the pants changed from green to black, with three stars on each side in place of stripes.

-In 1991, black became the primary color, as the team underwent a complete redesign.
-The new logo and uniforms were carried over to Dallas after the team moved south.

 Broadcasting

 WTCN-TV Channel 11 (now KARE) carried North Stars games from 1967 to 1979.
 Usually, 27 road games and three home games were televised each season.
 Frank Buetel was the play-by-play announcer from 1967 to 1970.
-Hal Kelly took over for the next few years. followed by Joe Boyle in the mid-1970s.
+Hal Kelly took over for the next few years, followed by Joe Boyle in the mid-1970s.
 Boyle was joined by color commentator Roger Buxton.
 After the station gained NBC affiliation in 1979, telecasts moved to KMSP-TV (now a Fox owned-and-operated station), with most called by Bob Kurtz and retired North Stars defenseman Tom Reid (incidentally, Kurtz and Reid are the Minnesota Wild's current radio announce team).
-KITN (now WFTC) televised North Stars games with Frank Mazzocco on play-by-play with color commentators Fred Barrett and Wally Shaver from the 1984–85 through 1986–87 seasons.
+KITN (now WFTC) televised North Stars games with Frank Mazzocco on play-by-play with color commentators Fred Barrett, Roger Buxton, and Wally Shaver from the 1984–85 through 1986–87 seasons.
 The 1987–88 season saw North Stars' games telecast over Saint Cloud-based UHF station KXLI (with Kurtz on play-by-play and former Islander goalie Glenn "Chico" Resch on color).
 After Kurtz moved on to Massachusetts-based NESN in the summer of 1988, Doug McLeod joined Resch in the broadcast booth beginning with the 1988–89 season.
 The North Stars' telecasts returned to KMSP in December 1988.
 The majority of the road games continued to be shown on KMSP, though late in the season some road games were shown on the premium channel Midwest Sports Channel.
 For the 1989–90 season, Tom Reid joined McLeod in the booth, replacing Resch as color commentator.
 The 1990–91 season saw first Lou Nanne, then Dave Maloney, and then again, for the playoffs, Nanne paired with McLeod for television broadcasts on both of these same channels.
 Telecasts were almost exclusively of North Stars' road games, although a handful of home games were televised during that period of time.
-The 1991 Stanley Cup Finals run saw home games available only on pay-per-view and not available to most hockey fans in Minnesota.
+The 1991 Stanley Cup Final run saw home games available only on pay-per-view and not available to most hockey fans in Minnesota.
 Dave Hodge handled TV play-by-play, partnering with color analyst Joe Micheletti in the 1991–92 season.